Online Fair Allocation of Perishable Resources: Introduction

-For this class of processes, which we term {\it offset-expiring}, zero spoilage occurs if the perishing prediction is perfect.
-We show, however, that inaccuracies in the allocation schedule pose an insurmountable barrier to any algorithm's performance by characterizing an unavoidable loss in equity and efficiency due to these errors (\cref{thm:lower_bound}).
+For this class of processes, which we term {\it offset-expiring}, zero spoilage occurs if goods are allocated in the exact order in which they perish.
+Due to stochasticity in goods' perishing times, however, the decision-maker's allocation schedule may be misaligned with the realized perishing times of goods.
+For instance, while one good may have an earlier ``best-by'' date than another, the latter good may spoil earlier.
+Alternatively, if the decision-maker allocates goods in increasing order of expected perishing time, the variance of the perishing times may cause goods with later expected perishing times to perish earlier than others.
+We show that the inherent aggressiveness of the perishing process (i.e., in cases where the process is not offset-expiring) and inaccuracies in the allocation schedule pose an insurmountable barrier to any algorithm's performance by deriving lower bounds on any algorithm's envy and inefficiency.
+These lower bounds are parameterized by an unavoidable loss due to spoilage, also referred to as the {\it perishing-induced loss} and denoted by $\dperish$ (\Cref{def:sigma-loss}), implicitly characterized as the solution to a fixed-point equation (\cref{thm:lower_bound}).
 In contrast to the no-perishing setting, in which the only source of loss is {\it exogenous} uncertainty in demand, in our setting the loss due to spoilage is {\it endogenous}: it crucially depends on the rate at which the algorithm allocates items.
 This endogeneity poses significant challenges in the analysis of any adaptive algorithm; designing a tractable approach to analyzing ex-post spoilage is the main technical contribution of our work.
 Additionally, the lower bounds we derive give rise to the key insight that, contrary to the ``race against time'' intuition under which a decision-maker must {\it increase} the allocation rate to prevent {\it avoidable} spoilage, achieving low hindsight envy in the presence of {\it unavoidable} spoilage requires a decision-maker to potentially allocate significantly less than the proportional allocation.
 Hence, perishability throws a wrench into the well-studied envy-efficiency trade-off: while hindsight and counterfactual envy are aligned in the no-perishing setting, these two may be at odds when goods spoil, since only high counterfactual-envy solutions may yield low hindsight-envy.
 The tension between efficiency and equity is exacerbated for the same reason, relative to the classical setting.